veesix-networks/cgn-ec/docs/architecture/preprocessors.md

 ### key_exists

-Filters metrics that have a specific key, by default if the key is `None` then the metric is dropped.
+Filters metrics that have a specific key.
+By default, if the key value is `None`, the metric is dropped.
+Override this behaviour by setting `ignore_none` to true.

 ```yaml title="config.yaml" hl_lines="9-13"
   # Example HTTP Output